 Nasal fiber-optic endoscopy is generally quicker than CT or MRI, as it is done in the office, and also has the advantage that there is no radiation damage from the CT scan.
 With endoscopy, the clinician can directly visualize many of the sinus openings, and quickly diagnose sinusitis.
 If the endoscopy is normal, then the index of suspicion for migraine headache should be increased.
 This is generally only done by sinus surgeons.

 Migraine headaches are often misdiagnosed by patients themselves as sinus headaches.
-A recent study suggested that 88% of 2991 patients who had diagnosed themselves as having sinus headache, actually had migraine (Schreiber et al, 2004).
+A study suggested that 88% of 2991 patients who had diagnosed themselves as having sinus headache, actually had migraine (Schreiber et al, 2004).
 Other studies have reinforced this idea (Eros et al, 2007).
 Triptan medication can be helpful in distinguishing migraine (Kari and DelGaudio, 2008), as sinus headaches do not respond to triptans.
 As Migraines have no biomarker, and Sinus headaches do, another way to interpret these observations is to just say that most people with self-diagnosed sinus headaches have no sinus disease.
 Migraine, having no biomarker, is often the place where these headaches land.

 There are many effective treatments for sinusitis.

-According to the literature (eg. Fouroughipour et al, 2011), there is an immense amount of overprescribing of antibiotics for sinus "infections", in persons who often have migraine or tension hedaches.
+According to the literature (eg. Fouroughipour et al, 2011), there is an immense amount of over-prescribing of antibiotics for sinus "infections", in persons who often have migraine or tension headaches.
 Similarly, there is an immense number of patients with migraine or tension headache who are "treated" with nasal septoplasty.